Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ## Players that impact on economic change

-Specification content:
-4. **Who are the players that influence economic change in places?**
+> Who are the players that influence economic change in places?
-4.a. **Places are influenced by a range of players operating at different scales.**
+4.a.
+Places are influenced by a range of players operating at different scales.

 - The role of players in driving economic change, including at least one of local and national government, MNCs or international institutions.